 Let’s break down the buddha bowl by ingredient

 - Sweet Potatoes – high in vitamin C, which promotes a healthy, glowing complexion.

 - Chickpeas – provides a high content of protein and make an excellent replacement for meat in vegetarian and vegan diets.

 - Purple Cabbage – rich in vitamins C and K and high in anti–oxidants (great for your skin).

 - Avocado – full of fatty acids and antioxidants.
 The fatty acids help to moisturize and soften skin cells, while avocado’s antioxidants (beta-carotene, vitamin C and vitamin E) prevent wrinkles and slow down the visible signs of aging.

 - Quinoa – provides a high content of protein and fiber.

+Feel free to swap out with any other ingredients of your choice for whatever you love or whatever is in season: cauliflower, broccoli, mushrooms, roasted pumpkin, cooked spinach… It’s also a good way to eat as many different vegetables as possible and get all the vitamins your body needs.
 Again, remember that the options are endless, so have fun with this recipe and adapt it to use ingredients you love and make it pretty (I like when some vibrant, fresh colors pop out from the bowl).